MicrosoftDocs/azure-devops-docs/docs/work/track/using-queries.md

 ### Task board versus query list items

 You may notice and wonder why the contents of the task board differ from those listed with its created query?
-To learn more, see [Backlogs, boards, and plans - Task board items versus query list items](../backlogs-boards-plans.md#task-board-items).
+To learn more, see [Task board items versus query list items](../backlogs-boards-plans.md#task-board-items).

 ### Export a query
 From the query editor in Team Explorer, use the File menu to save a query as a .wiq file.
 When you create a team project, the shared queries are created based on [.wiq files defined in a process](../reference/process-templates/define-work-item-query-process-template.md).